Actindo-AG/Documentation/DataHub/UserInterface/02f_Settings.md

   Language key.
 The key is required for API access and must be system wide unique.

 - ![Toggle](/Assets/Icons/Toggle.png "[Toggle]") *Active*
-  Activate this toggle to set the language status to active.
-Deactivate the toggle to set the language to inactive.
-By default, this toggle is inactive.
+  Enable this toggle to set the language status to active.
+Disable the toggle to set the language to inactive.
+By default, this toggle is disabled.